Azure/terraform-azurerm-avm-res-web-site/README.md

 ### <a name="input_public_network_access_enabled"></a> [public\_network\_access\_enabled](#input\_public\_network\_access\_enabled)

 Description: Should the Function App be accessible from the public network?
+Defaults to `true`.

 Type: `bool`